kolibre/libkolibre-clientcore/README.md

 Platforms
 ---------------------------------
-libkolibre-clientcore has been tested with Linux Debian Squeeze and can be built using dev packages from apt repositories.
+Libkolibre-clientcore has been tested with Linux Debian Squeeze and can be built using dev packages from apt repositories.

 Dependencies